joecarver/alt-label-tools/frontend/README.md

 # Alt Label Tools Frontend

-A modern dashboard built with Astro that displays and manages music release tasks and metadata, integrating with Supabase and Notion.
+A modern dashboard built with Astro that displays and manages music release tasks and metadata, integrating with Supabase and Google Drive.

 ## System Architecture